 Lead, coach and teach sports for disadvantaged young people

 Stay near a beach with views of Cape Town’s iconic Table Mountain

 What to expect and how you'll make an impact

-After-school sport is hugely popular with children from low-income communities in South Africa, as a way to play their favourite games and spend time with their friends.
-Not only that, but it helps with their development and exposes them to better role models.
-As a volunteer, you’ll help to provide these programs to keep children busy after school and less likely to engage in negative behaviours, playing a key role in lowering some of the socio-economic problems often found in South Africa.
+After-school sport is hugely popular with children from low-income communities in South Africa.
+They enjoy it as a way to play their favourite games and spend time with their friends, but it also helps with their development and exposes them to positive role models.

 You’ll act as a volunteer sports coach, and have three options to choose from for your project:

-You can be in more of a leadership role, working with the local team, analysing the way sport is offered and finding ways to improve it.
+- You can take on a leadership role, working with the local team to analyze the way sport is offered and finding ways to improve it.

-You can run a sports clinic, teaching a sport that’s not currently being offered.
+- You can run a sports clinic, teaching a sport not currently offered.
 This is likely to involve more planning and you may need to bring your own equipment.

 School Holidays 2021: